Unity of opposition parties will take shape on its own, says Mamata | Politics

 - India

-Trinamool Congress leader and West Bengal Chief Minister Mamata Banerjee on Tuesday said the unity of opposition parties will take shape on its own.
+Trinamool Congress leader and West Bengal Chief Minister Mamata Banerjee on Tuesday said the unity of opposition parties will take shape on its own, sidestepping questions of her taking on the leadership role.

-Banerjee, who is in the national capital, met Prime Minister Narendra Modi and requested him to give her state more coronavirus vaccines based on its population.
+Banerjee, who is in the national capital for the first time after her party's resounding victory in the assembly polls, met Prime Minister Narendra Modi and described it as part of protocol.

-Responding to a question on opposition unity against the ruling NDA, she said it will take shape on its own.
-Asked whether she will lead the opposition parties, Banerjee said the country will lead the opposition unity.
+''I had asked for an appointment from the PM...
+This was a courtesy visit.
+Post election, following the protocol we have to meet the PM once.
+But I also spoke about the Covid situation.
+I asked him to ensure that West Bengal gets enough vaccine doses.
+I am not against giving vaccines to other states, but considering the population of Bengal, we need more doses,'' she told reporters after the meeting.

-She said the prime minister should convene an all-party meet on the Pegasus snooping row and decide on a Supreme Court-led probe.
+She said during Prime Minister Narendra Modi's visit to Bengal in May, there was no scope for a one-to-one meeting.
+Banerjee also said that she mentioned the issue of the change in West Bengal's name and told him that it was a long pending issue that should be resolved.
+While Banerjee refused to say if she discussed the Pegasus project with Modi, said that the prime minister should convene an all-party meet on the snooping row and decide on a Supreme Court-led probe.

-Banerjee would meet Congress president Sonia Gandhi on Thursday which she described as ''chai pe charcha''.
+When asked if she has lined up a series of meetings with the Opposition parties with the 2024 Lok Sabha polls in mind, she said that the general elections are far away.

+''However planning for it has to be done in advance.
+Like there is election in Uttar Pradesh, Punjab and Tripura.
+Like how happened in Tripura with our boys and the issue of Dainik Jagran,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)